juanMarinero/juanmarinero.github.io/content/en/blogs/hugo_page_bundles.md

 ## Hugo Scroll: header menus to any page

-We will explore two techniques for adding items to the header menu in the Hugo Scroll theme.
+We add items to the header menu in the Hugo Scroll theme.
 In the process, we will also learn how the footer menu links are edited.

-### Hard code
+### External links

 [`layouts/_default/index.html`](https://github.com/zjedi/hugo-scroll/blob/master/layouts/_default/index.html) code starts
 creating the `$sections` collection with all the `page` resources from the `homepage` bundle.